cakephp/docs/en/core-libraries/components/security-component.rst

 Restricting Cross Controller Communication
 ==========================================

-.. php:attr:: allowedControllers
+allowedControllers
     A List of Controller from which the actions of the current controller are allowed to receive requests from.
-This can be used to control cross controller requests.
+This can be used to control cross controller requests. allowedActions

-.. php:attr:: allowedActions

     Actions from which actions of the current controller are allowed to receive requests.
 This can be used to control cross controller requests.

+These configuration options allow you to restrict cross controller communication.
+Set them with the ``config()`` method.

 Form Tampering Prevention
 =========================